The 70% Failure Rate: Why are most Business Transformations STILL getting ‘Lost’? – Interview Rupert Brown

 Continue reading

-Why micromanagement is a bad idea and what you can do about it (Stop adding value)
+Why you are a micro-manager and what you can do about it (Stop adding value)

 One of the big temptations we as leaders face is our urge to add value to the work of our staff.
 Typically, we add this value in the form of change or additional requests.